2015: Elements of adornment representing a bird.

 Acquisition of the Cernuschi Museum with the support of the Friends of the Cernuschi Museum

-This jade ornament with a bird profile is representative of the material exhumed in the tombs of the end of the Shang period (to 1600-1050 BC).
-With its fine incised decoration that allows to detail the wings and the tail of the animal, it is close to the creations of this period, but is distinguished by the treatment of the hoopoe in the shape of double ax-dagger ge which evokes more the art of the time of the Zhou of the West (towards 1050 - 771 BC).
+This jade ornament with the profile of a bird is representative of the material unearthed in the tombs of the end of the Shang period (circa 1600-1050 BC).
+By its fine incised decoration which allows to detail the wings and the tail of the animal, it is similar to the creations of this period, but is distinguished on the other hand by the treatment of the hoopoe in the shape of a double ax-dagger. ge which evokes more the art of the time of the Zhou of the West (circa 1050 - 771 BC).
 By its large size and quality, this ornament denotes a princely origin.
-It was most likely part of an important chest ornament.
+It was most likely part of an important chest adornment.
 These sets, mainly composed of jade, could also include elements in turquoise or carnelian.
-This piece is therefore one of the most important jades of this period preserved in the collections of the Cernuschi Museum.
-It also has a remarkable pedigree since it was published by Paul Pelliot, Osvald Siren, Georges Salles and Alfred Salmony.
+This piece therefore stands out as one of the most important jades of this period preserved in the collections of the Cernuschi museum.
+She also has a remarkable pedigree since she was published by Paul Pelliot, Osvald Siren, Georges Salles and Alfred Salmony.